LummiGIS/Puget-Sound-LiDAR-Consortium-Zip-to-GRID/README.md

 # Puget-Sound-LiDAR-Consortium-Zip-to-GRID
-Converts PSLC zip tiles to ESRI GRID files.
+This tool batch converts PSLC zip tiles to ESRI GRID files.
+This ESRI toolbox tool (10.x) will also generate hillshades from the resulting GRIDS.
+Requires ArcPy and Python 2.7